01micko/pmck/README.md

 clicking on a blank part of the desktop.
 The string will be a hex value something like `0x400066`.
 Just type (or script) `pmck $hex_value_here`.
 This should work with any other WM/DE also as it overrides the internal algorithm.
-- As of commit d04dd10862301ec20413654509c601863e9e95ab ROX detection is fixed and KDE and xfce have been fixed.
-Also tested in fluxbox and WindowMaker.

 Extra notes
 -----------